Fatboy Slim: 2000–2003: Halfway Between the Gutter and the Stars and Brighton beach

 In 2000, dance music was at peak popularity, controlling 13.3% of the UK album charts.
 Cook was a key figure in the rising popularity of club culture in the UK, along with acts such as Chemical Brothers, Basement Jaxx, Underworld, Groove Armada and Leftfield.
-That year, Cook released his third Fatboy Slim album, Halfway Between the Gutter and the Stars, featuring collaborations with Macy Gray and Bootsy Collins.
+That year, Cook released the third Fatboy Slim album, Halfway Between the Gutter and the Stars, featuring collaborations with Macy Gray and Bootsy Collins.
 He attempted to create a less radio-friendly album, saying: "I'm much happier at number nine in the charts than at number one because you're still top ten but it's a lot less work and stress."

 The video for "Weapon of Choice", directed by Spike Jonze and featuring Christopher Walken dancing through a hotel, won six awards at the 2001 MTV Video Music Awards.
 Cook earned the Guinness world records for the most MTV Video Awards won by a DJ and the most MTV Video Awards won for a single video.
 The album also included "Sunset (Bird of Prey)", whose video used the 1964 "Daisy Girl" campaign ad.
 In the same year, Cook released The Fatboy Slim / Norman Cook Collection, a compilation of his remixes from the 1980s and early 90s.

 In 2001, Cook held a free beach concert, Big Beach Boutique, in Brighton.
-It followed a screening of a cricket match organised by Channel 4, and was attended by around 60,000 people.
+It was attended by around 60,000 people.
 The set was released as the 2002 album Live on Brighton Beach.
 By 2002, according to the Daily Telegraph, Fatboy Slim was the "world's biggest DJ".
 That July, he played a second free concert on Brighton beach, Big Beach Boutique II.
 It was attended by around 250,000 people, four times more than expected.
 Local authorities were severely underprepared, which led to more than 170 injuries and six arrests.
 Two people died in the hours after the concert.
 The cleanup operation lasted days and cost over £300,000, with 160 tonnes of rubbish collected from the beach.
 However, Cook was supported by Brighton residents.
 The Brighton newspaper The Argus printed a supplement to publish the letters supporting him, and BBC Southern Counties Radio received many positive calls.

 In 2001, Cook won his second Brit Award for Best British Dance Act.
 Cook released a live album and DVD of the Brighton beach performance, Big Beach Boutique II, in 2003.
 He contributed production to "Crazy Beat" and "Gene by Gene" on the 2003 Blur album Think Tank.